dippynark/kfmt/README.md

-GitOps tools such as [Flux](https://github.com/fluxcd/flux2) and [Anthos Config Management](https://cloud.google.com/anthos/config-management) that sync manifests from a Git repository could also benefit from kfmt by running it as a final step in CI, taking in all the hydrated manifests to be synced and verifying there are no clashes.
+GitOps tools such as [Flux](https://github.com/fluxcd/flux2) and [Anthos Config Management](https://cloud.google.com/anthos/config-management) that sync manifests from a Git repository could also benefit from kfmt by running it as a final step in CI, taking in all the manifests to be synced and verifying there are no clashes.
 Using the `kfmt.dev/namespaces` annotation can also be used to copy policy resources across Namespaces and having a standard format may make any changes easier to review.